Questandachievement7Developers/ax64vm/README.md

 # Ax64VM - VirGL OpenGL 3D Accelerated QEMU Wrapper for Termux Android

 **⚠️ Warning: Ax64VM is currently in beta**
+**⚠️ Warning: Ax64VM for now is eating 4096MB RAM statically so 8GB phone required**

 ## Overview
 Enter the realm of Ax64VM, a mystical fusion of VirGL's 3D acceleration and QEMU's enigmatic embrace, crafted exclusively for Termux Android.
 With its intricate wrapper, Ax64VM beckons users to unlock the captivating powers of OpenGL and indulge in the mesmerizing world of accelerated 3D graphics but in a non accelerated CPU slow processing manner.